saminiir/saminiir.github.io/_drafts/2016-0x-xx-lets-code-tcp-ip-stack-4-tcp-data-flow.markdown

 IP 10.0.0.4.12000 > 10.0.0.5.8000: Flags [.], ack 1, win 29200, length 0
 {% endhighlight %}

-The address 10.0.0.4 initiates a connection from port 12000 to host 10.0.0.5 listening on port 8000.
+The address 10.0.0.4 (host A) initiates a connection from port 12000 to host 10.0.0.5 (host B) listening on port 8000.

-After the three-way handshake, connection is established.
-Initial sequence numbers are 1525252 for 10.0.0.4:12000, and 825056904 for 10.0.0.5:8000.
+After the three-way handshake, connection is established and their internal TCP socket state is set to `ESTABLISHED`.
+Initial sequence numbers are 1525252 for A, and 825056904 for B.

 {% highlight bash %}
 IP 10.0.0.4.12000 > 10.0.0.5.8000: Flags [P.], seq 1:18, ack 1, win 29200, length 17
 IP 10.0.0.5.8000 > 10.0.0.4.12000: Flags [.], ack 18, win 29200, length 0
 {% endhighlight %}

-The host 10.0.0.4:12000 sends a segment with 17 bytes of data, which 10.0.0.5:8000 acknowledges with an ACK segment.
-Relative sequence numbers are shown by default with tcpdump, so that's why `ack 18` is displayed.
-Internally, the TCP of the receiving host has advanced `RCV.NXT` with the number 17.
+Host A sends a segment with 17 bytes of data, which host B acknowledges with an ACK segment.
+Relative sequence numbers are shown by default with `tcpdump` to ease readability.
+Thus, `ack 18` is actually 1525253 + 17.

+Internally, the TCP of the receiving host (B) has advanced `RCV.NXT` with the number 17.

 {% highlight bash %}
 IP 10.0.0.4.12000 > 10.0.0.5.8000: Flags [.], ack 1, win 29200, length 0